wilhellmina/MSS60-XDF/README.md

 if you intrested in this repository, feel free to contact with me.

 # Q&A
-Q. why the hell there is 2 definition file available? it cant be put parameters togher in one file?
+Q. Why the hell there are 2 definition files available? it can't be put parameters together in one file?
-  A. yes, it can be done.
+	A. Yes, it can be done.
-  but i already put +7000 0 address offset for main file, because i thought no need to edit before +7000 0 until now.
+	but I already put +7000 0 address offset for the main file, because I thought there would be no need to edit before +7000 0 until now.
-  yes, i can delete address offset from main file, and adjust parameter address one by one, but it is clearly painful work.
+	But yes, I can delete address offset from the main file, and adjust parameter address one by one, but that is clearly painful work.
 	so i leave it, and split into 2 files